scala-android/sbt-android/README.md

   `androidBuildApklib`, `buildApklib`, and `buildAar` shortcuts located in `android.Plugin`

-## Description ##

-This is an easy-to-use plugin for existing and newly created android projects.
-It is tested and developed against 0.12.4; while building against 0.13 is also in progress.

-The plugin supports normal android projects and projects that reference library projects.
-3rd party libraries can be included by placing them in `libs` as in regular projects, or they can be added by using sbt's `libraryDependencies` feature.

-Features not support from the regular android build yet are compiling `NDK` code.
-Although, `NDK` libraries will be picked up from `libs` as in typical ant builds (or `src/main/jni` if you're using the new Gradle layout).

 ## Example projects ##

 * A variety of my own projects can be found on github that use this plugin